OmniLayer/spec/README.md

 Note: Make sure your total expenditures on bitcoin transaction fees while accepting the purchase meet the minimum fee requested!

 You will need to send the appropriate amount of bitcoins before the time limit expires to complete the purchase.
 Note that you must send the bitcoins from the same address which initiated the purchase.
 If you send less than the correct amount of bitcoins, your purchase will be for that amount.
 In order to make parsing Mastercoin transactions easier, you must also include an output to the Exodus Address when sending the bitcoins to complete a purchase of Mastercoins.
 The output can be for any amount, but should be above the dust threshold.

+Mastercoin messages that also have a reference output to the seller address, for instance if the buyer wants to change his offer, should not be counted towards the actual purchase of Mastercoins.

 ## Selling Mastercoins for Other Mastercoin-Derived Currencies